 Often seen as Melbourne’s pretty, yet crass and uncultured big brother, Sydney has never truly been regarded first and foremost as an artistic city.
 Here are four places to visit that may well make you rethink this assumption

 Maybe you have friends in town, or perhaps you’re trying to impress a new love interest, or you may even be beginning to feel uncomfortable by how familiar you are with the interior layout of Arq over any other building in Sydney?
 Whatever the reason, you should broaden you artistic horizons.
-Here are four culture enhancing places off the sand that you’ll want to check out.
+Here are four culture enhancing places off the sand you’ll want to check out.

 4. The White Rabbit Gallery, Chippendale